 On December 8, 2020, we executed the MSLP Loan Agreement, MSLP Note, and related documents for a loan in the aggregate amount of \$50.0 million for which CNB will serve as a lender pursuant to the Main Street Priority Loan Facility as established by the Board of Governors of the Federal Reserve System Section 13(3) of the Federal Reserve Act.
 On October 4, 2023, the Company, Venus USA, Venus Canada, and Venus Ltd. entered into the MSLP Loan Modification, which modified certain terms of the MSLP Loan Agreement.
 On April 23, 2024, the MSLP Loan was purchased by Madryn for an undisclosed amount from CNB with the consent of the Company.
-On May 24, 2024, the Lenders agreed to exchange \$52,142,009 in aggregate principal amount outstanding for \$17.1 million in aggregate principal amount of new secured notes and 576,986 shares of newly-created Series Y Convertible Preferred Stock.
-On June 21, 2024, the Company entered into an Amendment and Consent Agreement with Madryn to, among other things, (i) modify the July 2024 interest payment to be payable-in-kind, and (ii) grant relief from the Minimum Deposit Relationship obligations through July 8, 2024.
-On July 8, 2024, the Loan Parties entered into a Loan Amendment and Consent Agreement with the Lenders, such that (i) certain minimum liquidity requirements under the MSLP Loan Agreement are waived through August 2, 2024, and (ii) certain operating covenants for the June 30, 2024 measurement period are deleted
+On May 24, 2024, the Lenders agreed to exchange \$52.1 million in aggregate principal amount outstanding for \$17.1 million in aggregate principal amount of new secured notes and 576,986 shares of newly-created Series Y Convertible Preferred Stock.
+On September 26, 2024, the Lenders agreed to another exchange of \$17.7 million in aggregate principal amount outstanding for \$2.7 million in aggregate principal of remaining secured notes and 203,583 shares of Series Y Convertible Preferred Stock.
+From June 21, 2024 through September 26, 2024, the Company entered into multiple Amendment and Consent Agreements with Madryn to, among other things, modify interest payments to be payable-in-kind, grant relief from the Minimum Deposit Relationship obligations and minimum liquidity requirements, and delete the net loss covenant.
+See Note 11 "Madryn Debt and Convertible Notes" to our unaudited condensed consolidated financial statements included elsewhere in this report.